 - Consideration of the location and distribution of proposals involving GMOs on a district basis, together with protection of rural resources for organic, biodynamic or GE-free farming, forestry, marine farming, beekeeping or other primary production, are important resource management matters for consideration by territorial authorities in carrying out their functions under the RMA.

-- The outdoor use of GMOs has the potential to cause significant adverse effects on the environment.
+- The outdoor use of GMOs has a potential to cause significant adverse effects on the environment.
 Adverse effects could include (inter alia):

 - biological or ecosystem harm;